Jan Swammerdam: Research into insects

 Swammerdam was convinced that the creation, or generation, of all creatures obeyed the same laws.
 Having studied the reproductive organs of men and women at university he set out to study the generation of insects.
 He had devoted himself to studying insects after discovering that the king bee was indeed a queen bee.
 Swammerdam knew this because he had found eggs inside the creature.
 But he did not publish this finding.
-In 1669 Swammerdam was visited by Cosimo III de' Medici and showed him another revolutionary discovery.
+Swammerdam corresponded with Matthew Slade and Paolo Boccone and was visited by Willem Piso, Nicolaas Tulp and Nicolaas Witsen.
+He showed Cosimo III de' Medici, accompanied by Thévenot, another revolutionary discovery.
 Inside a caterpillar the limbs and wings of the butterfly could be seen (now called the imaginal discs).

-When Swammerdam published The General History of Insects, or General Treatise on little Bloodless Animals later that year he not only did away with the idea that insects lacked internal anatomy but also attacked the Christian notion that insects originated from spontaneous generation and that their life cycle was a metamorphosis.
+When Swammerdam published The General History of Insects, or General Treatise on little Bloodless Animals later that year he not only did away with the idea that insects lacked internal anatomy but also attacked the Aristotelian notion that insects originated from spontaneous generation and that their life cycle was a metamorphosis.
 Swammerdam maintained that all insects originated from eggs and their limbs grew and developed slowly.
 Thus there was no distinction between insects and so-called higher animals.
 Swammerdam declared war on "vulgar errors" and the symbolic interpretation of insects was, in his mind, incompatible with the power of God, the almighty architect.

 Swammerdam, therefore, dispelled the seventeenth-century notion of metamorphosis —the idea that different life stages of an insect (e.g. caterpillar and butterfly) represent different individuals or a sudden change from one type of animal to another.

 Spirituality

-Swammerdam suffered a crisis of conscience.
+Swammerdam suffered a crisis of conscience; his father repudiated the study of insects.
 Having believed that his scientific research was a tribute to the Creator, he started to fear that he may be worshipping the idol of curiosities.
 In 1673 Swammerdam briefly fell under the influence of the Flemish mystic Antoinette Bourignon.
 His 1675 treatise on the mayfly, entitled Ephemeri vita, included devout poetry and documented his religious experiences.
-Swammerdam found comfort in the arms of Bourignon's sect in Schleswig Holstein, but was back in Amsterdam in early 1676.
+Swammerdam found comfort in the arms of Bourignon's sect in Nordstrand, Germany.
+Swammerdam traveled to Copenhagen to visit the mother of Nicolaus Steno, but was back in Amsterdam in early 1676.
 In a letter to Henry Oldenburg, he explained "I was never at any time busier than in these days, and the chief of all architects has blessed my endeavors".